What is a blue roof and how can it help your business?

 A small dam-like structure is erected on the roof to contain the rainwater.
 Water depth typically doesn’t exceed 10 or 15 centimetres.
 “It would be hard to get more than a few inches because it’s constantly evaporating,” Taylor says.

-Your roof is literally a swimming pool liner anyway, so all you’re doing with a blue roof is storing water there.
+Your roof is comparable to a swimming pool liner anyway, so all you’re doing with a blue roof is storing water there.

 Aerial view of Enviro-Steward’s blue roof under construction.
 Source: Enviro-Stewards